SaintsConnor/Checklists/README.md

 # Checklists
 All the checklists/tools for all types of CTF Challenges

-**Includes**
-- Active Directory
-- SSH
-- FTP
-- SMB
-- OSINT
-- PHP
-- SQL
-- General WebApp
-- General Code
-- Mobile App

-*It also includes a portion for default usernames/passwords.*
+*It also includes a portion for default usernames/passwords (See Other/Common).*

 Categories: